+Disposal of investment in subsidiary - Wise Asset Management Company Limited (“WAM”) (formerly CL Fund Management Limited)

 On 14 March 2025, the Company disposed of part of its interest in Wise Asset Management Company Limited (“WAM”), totaling 4,056,000 shares or equivalent to 54.52% of issued and paid-up shares at Baht 7.00 per share, totaling of Baht 26.96 million.
 WAM has a net asset book value of Baht 19.76 million in the consolidated financial statements as of the date of sale.
 At the Board of Directors' Meeting of WAM held on 31 March 2025, the Directors approved the change of the Company’s director which resulted to WAM has ceased to be a subsidiary of the Company.
 The Company’s ownership interest in WAM’s ordinary shares of 1,896,000 shares or equivalent to 25.48% and classified as an associate of the Company.
 The Group and the Company had recognised gain on lost control over subsidiary of Baht 18.63 million and Baht 11.88 million, respectively.
 The reversal of surplus on changes in ownership interests in subsidiaries of Baht 2.45 million was recognised in statement of changes in equity of the Group.
 The Group recognised a decrease in non-controlling interests of Baht 3.95 million and recognised investment in an associate measured at fair value of Baht 5.04 million in the consolidated and separate financial statements.
 The disposal of the investment was not subject to any repurchase conditions under the agreement.